-An uncontested divorce in Minnesota is one where the couple has reached an agreement on every single issue – custody of the children and the parenting time schedule they want to use child support, and the division of assets and debts.
-They have not one unresolved issue because they either sat down together to discuss how they want to divorce or they attended mediation and reached a full settlement on all of their issues.
-Consider consulting with an attorney in the Duluth area to review the full settlement to ensure the agreement is fair and equitable and that you did not miss any issues that could cause problems in the future.
+An uncontested divorce in Minnesota is one in which the couple has reached an agreement on all issues, including custody of the children, parenting time schedules, child support and the division of assets and debts.
+The couple has no unresolved issues because they have discussed and resolved how they want to divorce, perhaps as part of mediation.
+Even with an uncontested divorce, it’s a good idea to consult with a local attorney to review the full settlement to ensure the agreement is fair and equitable and that no items are missing, potentially causing problems later.

 What does uncontested divorce mean?

-An uncontested divorce requires each person to be willing to settle the divorce outside of court.
-It requires the parties to be civil with one another in order to either work together or through attorneys to reach an agreement so a judge does not have to make decisions on where the children live, who sees the children when, and the division of debts and assets.
-One motivating factor for an uncontested divorce is that it is considerably less expensive than one that is contested where a Trial is needed for a judge to decide how the divorce is going to be done.
+An uncontested divorce requires each person to be willing to settle outside of court.
+It requires the parties to be civil and work through attorneys to reach an agreement so a judge does not have to make important decisions.

 How long does an uncontested divorce take?

-In the Duluth area, an uncontested divorce that requires one court hearing can be completed in approximately two months.
-An uncontested divorce with no minor children, which is purely administrative and requires no court hearings, can be completed in approximately four weeks.
+In the Duluth area, an uncontested divorce that requires one court hearing can be completed in about two months.
+An uncontested divorce with no minor children can be completed in about one month.

-It is wise to have a family law attorney review the uncontested paperwork in order to make sure it is completed correctly and to identify if any legal issues not addressed in order to avoid going to court in the future to fix problems.
+In both cases, the parties are wise to have a family law attorney review the uncontested paperwork to ensure that it is completed correctly and to identify if any unaddressed legal issues.
+This prevents the parties from having to return to court in the future to fix problems.

-An uncontested divorce is filed with the court either by filing the paper documents with the local Court Administration office or electronically via a computer or tablet.
-The Minnesota Courts provide the necessary forms on its website for parties to print and then hand right all the necessary information.
-Once the forms are completed, one or both of the parties can either mail or hand-deliver the documents to the local Court Administration which is staffed during the pandemic.
-For those living in the Duluth area, Court Administration is on the third floor of the St. Louis County Courthouse in downtown Duluth.
+An uncontested divorce is filed in court with divorce paper documents or electronically to the local court administration office.
+Minnesota courts provide the necessary forms for parties to complete.
+Once the forms are complete, one or both parties can either mail or hand-deliver the documents.
+For those living in the Duluth area, the court administration office is on the third floor of the St. Louis County Courthouse in downtown Duluth.

 Can an uncontested divorce be reversed?

-Once the judge signs the final Order granting the divorce, the divorce is final and cannot be reversed.
+But once the judge signs the order granting the divorce, it is final and cannot be reversed.
 Minnesota law allows the divorce to be appealed.
-Minnesota Statute Section 518.145 gives one or both of the parties an opportunity to reopen the divorce in limited circumstances in cases where the agreement the parties involved a mistake, fraud, or excusable neglect.
+Minnesota law also gives one or both parties an opportunity to reopen the divorce in limited circumstances in cases where the agreement involved a mistake, fraud or excusable neglect.

 How much does an uncontested divorce cost?

-The Minnesota court system charges $375.00 for the parties to file for an uncontested divorce.
+The cheapest divorce in Minnesota involves doing most of the work yourself.
+The Minnesota court system charges $375 for the parties to file an uncontested divorce.
 Some counties may add additional fees.
-St. Louis County in Duluth, Virginia, and Hibbing and Carlton and Itasca Counties do not charge additional fees.
-Parties who use mediation as a way to help them finalize an uncontested divorce will pay between $500.00 to $1,000.00 for this service.
+St. Louis, Carlton and Itasca Counties do not charge additional fees.
+Parties using mediation to help them finalize an uncontested divorce will pay $500 to $1,000 for this service.

-Those couples who choose to retain an attorney to draft all the necessary documents to complete a divorce may pay between $2,000.00 to $3,000.00 for that legal work.
+Couples that choose to retain an attorney to draft all the documents to complete a divorce may pay $2,000 to $3,000.

-One or both of the parties should give serious consideration to having a consultation with a family law attorney in order to discuss the uncontested divorce process, Minnesota divorce law, and how a potential settlement affects their legal rights so to avoid having to return to court in the future to try to fix inconsistencies or problems from the divorce.
+One or both of the parties should consider consulting with a family law attorney in order to discuss the uncontested divorce process, Minnesota divorce laws and how a potential settlement affects their rights to avoid returning to court to fix divorce inconsistencies or problems.